St. Michael's College School: History

 The Congregation of St. Basil (Basilian Fathers) was established as a religious congregation in France in 1822.
 As a result of the closing of seminaries in France during the French Revolution, two diocesan priests opened a secret school in the mountains of central France.

 After several years of operation and a change in the French laws, ten priests serving there openly bound themselves into a religious community.
-They reasoned that the school, by then located in the nearby city of Annonay, would have a better chance of continuing if it were conducted by a religious congregation that could accept and train new members to continue its operation after the founding fathers’ retirement.
+They reasoned that the school, by then located in the nearby city of Annonay, would have a better chance of continuing if it were conducted by a religious congregation that could accept and train new members to continue its operation after the founding fathers' retirement.

 The original members chose St. Basil the Great, a fourth-century teacher, bishop, and doctor of the Church, to be the namesake of the new community.

-In the middle of the nineteenth century, the French Basilians came to Canada on an invitation from Bishop de Charbonnel of Toronto.
+In the middle of the nineteenth century, the French Basilians came to Canada on an invitation from Bishop Armand-François-Marie de Charbonnel of Toronto.
 The Bishop saw the need for Catholic schools for the young people of his parishes, especially at the high school level.
 In his plans to bring Catholic education to more of his people, the Bishop immediately thought of his own education in France.
 He had been educated at the College of Annonay near Lyon, a school established by the Basilian Fathers.

-In September 1852, St. Michael’s College School opened.
-It quickly outgrew its original facilities in the basement of the Bishop’s Palace on Church Street.
-In 1856, it moved to Clover Hill, a property donated to the Basilian Fathers by the Honourable John Elmsley.
-Clover Hill was outside the city at that time, in an area now bounded by Bay, St. Joseph, and St. Mary’s streets.
-In 1881, St. Michael’s was affiliated with St. Michael's College at the University of Toronto for post secondary education.
+In September 1852, St. Michael's College School opened.
+It quickly outgrew its original facilities in the basement of the Bishop's Palace on Church Street.
+In 1856, it moved to Clover Hill, a property donated to the Basilian Fathers by John Elmsley.
+Clover Hill was outside the city at that time, in an area now bounded by Bay, St. Joseph, and St. Mary's streets.
+In 1881, St. Michael's was affiliated with St. Michael's College at the University of Toronto for post secondary education.

 The school specifically targeted Irish immigrants.
-The high school section expanded much more rapidly than the College section.
+The high school section expanded much more rapidly than the college section.
 In 1902, a new wing was added to the original building and the high school remained here until 1950.